SpacehuhnTech/SimpleCLI/README.md

 })
 ```

-To save RAM, the same command classes exist but using progmem strings instead of regular strings.
+To save RAM, the same command classes exist with progmem strings instead of regular strings.

 | Class Name |
 | ---------- |